JCHURCH IDEOLOGY to 500 CE – continued)

 The Pelagians, as greater advocates of virtue, clashed with Augustine over wealth and sharing, asserting that a rich man was surely damned.
 Augustine replied that the Church had to find room both for its higher civil servants and its taxpayers, including the rich landowners on whose endowments and influence the monks and clergy had come to depend.
 Augustine preached against rich men ruining themselves by distributing their land among the poor.
 Instead, he called upon them to leave their land to Catholic monasteries.

-Defending and pushing their beliefs, Pelagians demonstrated and fought in the streets of Rome.
-They were viewed as disturbers of the Catholic faith and accused of considering themselves above the rest of the Christian community.
-In 416, largely in response to Augustine and his followers, an African Church council met and condemned Pelagius, and the following year the Bishop of Rome, Pope Innocent I, concurred with the condemnation and ex-communicated Pelagius.
+Pelagians tried to defend themselves by street demonstrations, and this led to violence in the streets of Rome.
+The Pelagians were viewed as disturbers of the Catholic faith and accused of considering themselves above the rest of the Christian community.
+In 416, largely in response to Augustine and his followers, an African Church council met and condemned Pelagius, and the following year the Bishop of Rome, Pope Innocent I, concurred with the condemnation and excommunicated Pelagius.
 Pelagius responded with a book titled A Brief Statement of Faith.
 Innocent I died in March, 417, and his successor, Pope Zosimus, who hated muddles and was impressed by Pelagius, pronounced Pelagius innocent of heresy.

-Honorius still ruled over what was left of the western half of the empire.
-(The last of the Roman emperors in the west would come in the year 475.)
-Augustine and the anti-Pelagians appealed to Honorius, and in April, 418, Honorius denounced Pelagius as a disturber of the faith.
+The western half of the empire was ruled by Honorius, and Augustine and other anti-Pelagians appealed to him.
+In April, 418, Honorius responded by denouncing Pelagius as a disturber of the faith.
 Pope Zosimus fell into line and declared Pelagius a heretic and had him exiled back to Britain.

 Augustine had triumphed.
 He called the Pelagians windbags and restated his belief that it was not how people lived that made them right in the eyes of God but whether they had faith in Jesus Christ.